zehengl/zehengl.github.io/_posts/2016-01-28-agile-scrum-notes-09.markdown

 title:  "Agile Scrum Note 09: Monitoring Scrum Projects"
 date:   2016-01-28
 author: Zeheng Li
+icon: /assets/post/icon-jira.svg
 ---

 Tools and techniques to monitoring Scrum projects.

-# Principles in monitoring Scrum Projects
+### Principles in monitoring Scrum Projects
   * Ideally, the TEAM should monitor its own progress
     - The manager or Scrum Master should NOT micro- manage
   * The Scrum Master should try to provide the team visibility so that they can make informed decisions